haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-antibody-antigen/index.md

 ### Analysis scenario 2a: Paratope - NMR-epitope as passive

-Let us now analyse the docking results for this scenario.
+Let us now analyze the docking results for this scenario.
 Use for that either your own run or a pre-calculated run provided in the `runs` directory (note that to save space only partial data have been kept in this pre-calculated runs, but all relevant information for this tutorial is available).

 First of all let us check the final cluster statistics.

 <a class="prompt prompt-info">Inspect the _capri_clt.tsv_ file</a>